Skip to content

 error, flagscaptured failure mode + thermal/battery flags

-extrassmall backend-specific telemetry; capped at 256 chars per string field by a client-side privacy invariant (see below)
+extrassmall backend-specific telemetry; capped at 256 chars per string field by the client-side privacy invariant (see below)

 Provenance